 You can get a subscription from the UK for mobiles and landlines from £1.20 a month or there is the pay-as-you-go option with calls to mobiles 9.1p/min and 2.1p/min for landlines.
 You can also gift Skype credit to other users, this is a pay-as-you-go option.

 While you can’t save images or record video calls, people can take screen grabs or set up webcams to record whatever is on screen.
 So young users in particular need to keep this in mind and not say or do anything they wouldn’t want their friends or parents to find out about.

 Because Skype is unmoderated, there is nothing to stop adults meeting children on other sites and then exchanging details to move to Skype to communicate with children.

-There is also nothing to stop young children creating their own Skype account at any age.
-We created a new Outlook account to set up Skype and at no time were we asked to verify our age.
+There is also nothing to stop young children creating their own Skype account at any age as there is no minimum age required to set up an MSA.
 You do need to provide an alternative email address and phone number, but neither of these were checked when we registered.

 It is also very easy to call someone by mistake if you are clicking on their Contact information to remove or block them, so take care.
 We managed to call someone we were trying to block when we tested it.